Dolbeault cohomology for almost complex manifolds: Introduction

 where $\Hh_{\delb_\mub}^{p,q}(\mathfrak{g})$ is the subspace of $\cA^{p+q}_{\mathfrak{g}_\CC}$ of $\delb_\mub$-harmonic forms, defined after choosing a metric on $\mathfrak{g}$ compatible with $J$.
 This extends work of Rollenske \cite{Rollenske2} to the non-integrable setting (Theorem \ref{LiedelbmubHodge}).
 In particular, the dimensions of $\Hh_{\delb_\mub}^{p,q}(\mathfrak{g})$ are metric-independent numbers.

-Lie-algebra Dolbeault cohomology admits a translation to the geometric situation of compact Lie groups and nilmanifolds respectively.
+Lie-algebra Dolbeault cohomology admits a translation to the geometric situation of compact Lie groups and nilmanifolds, respectively.
 We explain the latter situation.
-Let $M=G/\Gamma$ be a nilmanifold, where $G$ is a nilpotent Lie group with Lie algebra $\mathfrak{g}$.
-Assume that $G$ carries a left-invariant almost complex structure $J$, making $M$ into an almost complex manifold.
+Let $M= \Gamma \backslash G$ be a nilmanifold, where $G$ is a nilpotent Lie group with Lie algebra $\mathfrak{g}$, and $\Gamma$ is a co-compact subgroup acting on the left.
+Assume that $G$ carries a left $G$-invariant almost complex structure $J$, making $M$ into an almost complex manifold.
 There is an inclusion $\cA^*_{\mathfrak{g}}\hookrightarrow \cA^*_{\dR}(M)$ which is a quasi-isomorphism by Nomizu's Theorem \cite{Nomizu}.
-We define the \textit{$\Gamma$-invariant Dolbeault cohomology} of $(M,J)$ by letting Similarly, there is a \textit{$\Gamma$-invariant Fr\"{o}licher spectral sequence} converging to $H^*(M,\CC)$.
-The harmonic theory for Lie algebras gives a description of ${}^\Gamma H_{\Dol}^{*,*}(M,J)$ in terms of $\delb_\mub$-harmonic $\Gamma$-invariant forms.
-In general, even in the integrable case, it is not known if the inclusion of $\Gamma$-invariant forms into the algebra of forms of $M$ induces an isomorphism on Dolbeault cohomology, although this is the case in several situations (see \cite{CFGU2}, \cite{ConFi}, \cite{Rollenske}.
+We define the \textit{left-invariant Dolbeault cohomology} of $(M,J)$ by letting Similarly, there is a \textit{left-invariant Fr\"{o}licher spectral sequence} converging to the complex de Rham cohomology $H^*(M,\CC)$ of the manifold.
+The harmonic theory for Lie algebras gives a description of ${}^L H_{\Dol}^{*,*}(M,J)$ in terms of $\delb_\mub$-harmonic left-invariant forms.
+In general, even in the integrable case, it is not known if the inclusion of left-invariant forms into the algebra of forms of $M$ induces an isomorphism on Dolbeault cohomology, although this is the case in several situations (see \cite{CFGU2}, \cite{ConFi}, \cite{Rollenske}, \cite{FRR}).
+In contrast, for maximally non-integrable structures, there are recent negative results in this direction.
+Indeed, while left-invariant cohomology is finite-dimensional by construction, in \cite{Stelzigandfriends} it is shown that Dolbeault cohomology for maximally non-integrable manifolds of dimension 4 or 6, turns out to be infinite-dimensional.
 Still, we always have an inclusion

 which, in some situations, proves to be sufficient in order to infer geometric results.